SciVisContest2023/sciviscontest2023.github.io/content/data/dataLocation.md

 This data contains:
 - ~200 GB data
 - 4 simulation ensemble members
-- 3 out of 4 members consist of 50 000 neurons
+- Each members consists of 50 000 neurons
-- 1 member consists of 45 000 neurons
 - Each node collects information about 12 parameters
 - The simulations have different simulation durations
-- Every 100th iteration step is sampled
+- Every 100th iteration step is sampled per node

 #### In-Detail Description